 Debt consolidation can work in different ways depending on who you work with.
 There are two major types of debt consolidation that you can pursue: debt consolidation loans and debt consolidation programs (DCPs).

-It’s important to know the differences between DCPs and loans so you don’t fall for any of the myths about debt consolidation that occasionally get shared online.
+It’s important to know the differences between DCPs and loans and how they work so you don’t fall for any of the myths about debt consolidation that occasionally get shared online.

 Debt Consolidation Loans

-What is a debt consolidation loan?
-It’s a service from a bank or other lending institution where they consolidate (i.e., “merge”) several debts into one by providing a loan to cover the cost of the existing debts.
+A debt consolidation loan is a service offered by a bank or other lending institution where they consolidate (i.e., “merge”) several debts into one by providing a loan to cover the balance of the existing debts.

-Debt consolidation loans can be a great way to simplify repaying your debt while keeping any impact to your credit score minimal.
+Debt consolidation loans can be a great way to simplify debt repayment while minimizing the impact on your credit score.

 Debt Consolidation Programs